 The occupancy rate, which is the percentage of rented units in a property, is a vital sign of operational health.
 A high rate points to strong demand and effective management.
 For investors involved in development or renovations, tracking construction cost per square foot is just as important.
 This metric helps you manage budgets effectively and ensures your projects remain financially sound.
 Keeping a close eye on these costs is a core function of strategic financial oversight, something our CFO services can help you establish.

-Market and Risk Assessment KPIs
+KPIs for Assessing Market Conditions and Risk

 Finally, it’s crucial to look beyond your individual properties and assess the broader market landscape.
 These KPIs help you understand potential risks and identify future opportunities, ensuring your investment strategy remains resilient and forward-thinking.